-Oscars criticized for leaving Bob Saget out of in memoriam segment - NewsBreak
+Oscars criticized for leaving Bob Saget out of In Memoriam segment - NewsBreak

 Another echoed a similar sentiment, writing , “I don’t know about you all but the biggest controversy is… The #AcademyAwards left Bob Saget out of the ‘In Memoriam’ segment.”

 The segment, which some criticized for being seemingly upbeat, did honor Halyna Hutchins .
-The late cinematographer was killed in a shooting on the set of “Rust” after actor Alec Baldwin accidentally fired a gun holding a “suspected live round.”Bodycam video, photos of Bob Saget’s hotel room released
+The late cinematographer was killed in a shooting on the set of “Rust” after actor Alec Baldwin accidentally fired a gun holding a “suspected live round.”What did Chris Rock say before Will Smith slapped him?

 Baldwin and the film’s other producers are facing several lawsuits over the shooting.